Ambrose Dudley Mann

 Ambrose Dudley Mann (April 26, 1801 – November 15, 1889) was the first United States Assistant Secretary of State and a commissioner for the Confederate States of America.

 Early life

 Mann was born on April 26, 1801, in Hanover Courthouse, Virginia.
 He studied at the United States Military Academy but left before he graduated.

-US government service
+U.S. government service

-He later became US consul to Bremen in 1842 and was appointed to negotiate commercial treaties with Hanover, Oldenburg, and Mecklenburg in 1845 as well as all the German states except Prussia in 1847.
-In 1849, he became commissioner to Hungary and in 1850, he became US Consul to Switzerland, where he negotiated a reciprocity treaty.
+He later became U.S. consul to Bremen in 1842 and was appointed to negotiate commercial treaties with Hanover, Oldenburg, and Mecklenburg in 1845 as well as all the German states except Prussia in 1847.
+In 1849, he became commissioner to Hungary and in 1850, he became U.S. Consul to Switzerland, where he negotiated a reciprocity treaty.
 He then returned to the United States, where he was appointed as the first Assistant Secretary of State in 1853; he served until 1855.

 Civil War

 During the American Civil War, he sided with the Confederacy and devoted himself especially to the development of the material interests of its states.
 On March 16, 1861, Confederate President Jefferson Davis and Secretary of State Robert Toombs appointed Mann, William Lowndes Yancey and Pierre Adolphe Rost the first Confederate commissioners to Europe.
 The three sailed on March 31, 1861.
 Mann eventually received the title Commissioner of the Confederate States of America for Belgium and the Vatican.
 Yancey and Rost were later replaced by John Slidell and James Murray Mason, the two subjects of the Trent Affair.